a09210854-stack/B2B/TESTING.md

 The codemod is conservative and updates `test/**/*.test.ts` files; review changes and run `npm test` after conversion.

+**CI check:** A GitHub Actions check runs `npm run migrate-tests` on every PR — if the codemod makes changes, the check fails and the PR must include the converted tests before merging.

 Example (before -> after):

 Before (spy on `getCurrentUser`):